marcoramponi/Extract-Relevant-Text/README.md

 The logic essentially consists of two components:

 ### 1. Topic Extractor
-I split the data into a predefined number of topics via a non-negative matrix factorization algorithm.
+I split the data (list of paragraphs) into a predefined number of topics via a non-negative matrix factorization algorithm.
 Given an input text, the most 'relevant' topic is then extracted by computing a cosine similarity function.

 ### 2. Summarization